 The requirement to establish a pavement maintenance management program applies to any pavement at the airport which has been constructed, reconstructed, or repaired, with federal assistance.
 All grants involving pavement rehabilitation or reconstruction contain a grant assurance that addresses the pavement maintenance obligation.”
 (FAA Airports Website)

 The Aeronautics’ grants also contain a grant assurance for airport pavement maintenance.
 Non- performance of regular maintenance and inspection and/or inability to provide related documentation could jeopardize the airport’s eligibility to receive grant funding from both FAA and Aeronautics.
-To this end, Aeronautics has completed and is maintaining an Airport Pavement Management System (APMS) which, coupled with monthly pavement evaluations and regular maintenance by the airport sponsors, fulfills this requirement.
+To this end, Aeronautics has completed and is maintaining an APMS which, coupled with monthly pavement evaluations and regular maintenance by the airport sponsors, fulfills this requirement.

 The Arizona Airport Pavement Management System uses the Army Corps of Engineers' “Micropaver” program as a basis for generating a Five-Year Airport Pavement Preservation Program (APPP).
-The APMS consists of visual inspections of all airport pavements.
-Evaluations are made of the types and severities observed and entered into a computer program database.
+The process begins with visual inspections of all airport pavements.
+Evaluations are made of the types and severities of pavement distresses observed and entered into a computer program database.
 Pavement Condition Index (PCI) values are determined through the visual assessment of pavement condition in accordance with the most recent version of FAA AC 150/5380-6 and range from 0 (failed) to 100 (excellent).
 Every three years complete database updates, with new visual observations, are conducted.
 Individual airport reports from the update are shared with all participating system airports.
 Aeronautics ensures that the Arizona APMS database is kept current, in compliance with FAA requirements.

 All NPIAS airport sponsors have responsibility beyond the ADOT APMS to implement a full pavement management program that satisfies Public Law 103-305 and the FAA ACs for their airports.
 This includes following any recommendations in the APPP for: maintaining records of any monthly pavement condition inspections, performing regular maintenance, and providing funding for regular maintenance activities.
-In addition, major rehabilitation projects must be requested and completed by the sponsor outside the APMS projects provided by Aeronautics.
+In addition, major rehabilitation projects must be requested and completed by the sponsor outside the APMS projects.
 Major rehabilitation projects are typically eligible for AIP funding when the sponsor is in compliance with the requirements of Public Law 103-305 and the FAA ACs.

+III.
 DEFINITIONS

-Airport Pavement Management System (APMS): ADOT has developed an APMS that includes all paved, public use airports.
+A. Airport Pavement Management System (APMS): ADOT has developed an APMS that includes all paved, public use airports.
 It is the basis for assigning Pavement Condition Index (PCI) numbers to pavement areas.
 This system will be managed in the MPD Aeronautics Group with the information in the database available to all airports.

-Pavement Condition Index (PCI): The PCI is a calculated number based upon the distress types, severities, and quantities observed during a visual inspection of the pavement surface.
+B. Pavement Condition Index (PCI): The PCI is a calculated number based upon the distress types, severities, and quantities observed during a visual inspection of the pavement surface.
 For the purpose of this policy, overall airport pavements are first divided into airport branches/sections, and sample units before a visual distress condition evaluation is accomplished.
 The final analysis averages many distress types and severities to arrive at an overall PCI for each branch.

-Pavement Priority Rating Number (PPRN): The PPRN is a value assigned to each pavement section that represents its priority level within the entire Arizona airport system.
+C. Pavement Priority Rating Number (PPRN): The PPRN is a value assigned to each pavement section that represents its priority level within the entire Arizona airport system.
 The number is derived from a table using the PCI ranges of different airport classifications (Commercial, Reliever, GA-Community, GA-Rural and GA-Basic) versus airport uses (Main Runways, Aprons, Secondary Runways, and Taxiways).
 The PPRN for each individual identified project is ranked in the Priority Rating System to select projects to be funded during a five-year period.
 The PPRN table is given below.

-Pavement Priority Rating Number (PPRN) Table
+Pavement Priority Rating Number (PPRN) Table 3